Broadcaster Kaat uses offensive nickname for Yankees' Cortes

 As Minnesota’s Chris Archer struck out Detroit star Miguel Cabrera, Kaat began to explain that Cortes had become one of his favorite pitchers during a breakout season with New York.

-“’Nestor the Molestor,’ Nestor Cortes,” Kaat said.
+“’Nestor the Molester,’ Nestor Cortes,” Kaat said.
 “Angles and different speeds.
 He’s a pitcher.”

+Twins vice president of communications and content Dustin Morse spoke with Kaat after the broadcast about the comment.

+“Obviously, we take these matters seriously and like in all cases will handle this internally and privately,” Morse said.

 Cortes has affectionately become known as “Nasty Nestor” by Yankees fans while going 5-1 with a 1.50 ERA to begin this season.
 He pitched seven scoreless innings against the Los Angeles Angels on Thursday to win the first game of a doubleheader.